Tyler-Keith-Thompson/Afluent/README.md

   **1. How can I contribute to Afluent or report issues?**
   Afluent is hosted on GitHub.
 You can fork the repository, make changes, and submit a pull request.
 For reporting issues, open a new issue on the GitHub repository with a detailed description.

-  **2. Why isn't there a `share` operator for sequences?**
-  Afluent strives to not interfere with ongoing work from Apple.
-The desire for multicast or share functionality has been strong in the community and the [swift-async-algorithms team is working on a broadcast operator to help](https://github.com/apple/swift-async-algorithms).
-It's also worth noting that solving this problem is non-trivial, like timing operations.
-As a consequence, the Afluent team prefers to leave that complexity to Apple to manage.

-  **3. If you won't build `share` why did you build `Deferred`?**
-  It's worth noting that the async algorithms team introduced a `deferred` global function that operates similarly to Afluent's `Deferred` sequence.
-The reason Afluent implemented this was because of the ease of implementation coupled with the more immediate need.
-At the time of writing Async Algorithms will not release `deferred` until v1.1 and Afluent can fill the gap easily until that happens.

   **4. Why is it Afluent and not Affluent?**
   Async/Await + Fluent == Afluent